Recommended camping gear

 If you are not picky, a simple yoga mat would do.
 However, if you are not staying at a designated campground, chances are that the surface you are sleeping on is uneven.
 Sometimes there are rocks on the ground; so unless you are using vodka blanket, a yoga mat will not do the trick.

 You can get a conventional inflatable mattress from a store like Walmart, but they do not last long.
 They’re also quite bulky and take a long time to inflate (RIP if you forget or break the air pump).
-For $10-20 more you can get a much smaller self-inflating mattress that would be a much durable solution, and will not require an air pump.
+For $10-20 more you can get a much smaller decent inflatable mattress that would be a much durable solution, and will not require an air pump.
 It takes 20-30 human lung blows (or a little more if you’re a heavy smoker 😃).

 3. BBQ grill.